w-zx/QRMaster/README.md

 - custom logo at the center of QRcode
 - drag to decode
 - well designed GUI
-- unstable decode with emgucv

 ## How to use

-Just open it in Visual Studio (it was build on VS 2013), and build.
+First you should install EmguCV (v3.0) and copy the corresponding `.dll`s in folder `bin` into project's `debug`, and then open the project in Visual Studio (it was build on VS 2013), and build.

 ## Lincense